Does this sound familiar?

 Think at the highest level about how this thing you’re explaining impacts anyone who would consider it.

 The best way to explain the “Why does it matter?” section is to show you.
-So, here is the entire exercise, completed with this blog post as the thing:
+So, here is the entire exercise, completed with this blog post as the what we’re explaining:

 What it is: A blog post about improving your ability to explain things.